blues/example-firmware-manager/README.md

 Enforce Notecard and Host firmware combinations, and provide rules for when to update Notecard and Host MCU firmware.

-Rules in this example can be based on
+Rules in this example can be based on **any device characteristics**, including:

-- Notecard firmware version
+- Notecard firmware version (`firmware_notecard`)
-- Host MCU firmware version
+- Host MCU firmware version (`firmware_host`)
-- Notecard fleet membership
+- Fleet membership (`fleets`)
+- Device type, location, environment conditions
+- Custom device properties and metadata
+- Any other device field available in your system

 This example assumes the firmware version rule checks and subsequent firmware update requests are invoked by execution of a Notehub route.
 That is, this is driven by Notecard event behavior rather than assigning a specific period.